vetan2/College/Computer Engineering Design and Practice I/waterfall project/README.md

 **1. Press the L key on the initial screen to open the window to select input file.**

-&nbsp;&nbsp;The input file consists of the number of dots, the coordinates of the dots, the number of lines, and the coordinates of the two points that form the lines.
+&nbsp;&nbsp;The input file consists of the number of lines, and the coordinates of the two points that form the lines, the number of dots, the coordinates of the dots.

 *Example)*